hectorcorrea/webdev-nutshell/tutorial.md

 ```
   <p>
     <b>Title:</b>
-    <%= @book['title'] %>
+    <%= @book.title %>
   </p>
 ```

-Notice the line `<%= @book['title'] %>`.
+Notice the line `<%= @book.title %>`.
 Remember that anything between the `<%= ... %>` is Ruby code that will be executed.
-In this case `@book['title']` is the title of the book in the `@book` variable that we declared in our router.
+In this case `@book.title` is the title of the book in the `@book` variable that we declared in our router.

 So far we have only seen `get()` routes in Sinatra.
 In the next section we'll talk about `post()` routes.

 ## HTTP POST and HTML FORMs

-When a browser wants to push information to a web server, for example when we hit "Save" after updating the information of a book, it issues an HTTP POST request to pass the information.
+When a browser wants to push information to a web server, for example when we hit "Save" after entering the information of a book, it issues an HTTP POST request to pass the information.

-In order for us to tell the browser what information must be passed in the HTTP POST request we use an HTML FORM element.
+In order for us to tell the browser what information must be passed in the HTTP POST request we use HTML FORM and HTML INPUT elements.

-The way this works in our `webdemo3_books.rb` example is that when the user clicks the "New Book" button the browser issues an HTTP GET to render an HTML FORM that allows the user to enter the new values for a new book, the code for this route is below:
+The way this works in our `webdemo3_books.rb` example is that when the user clicks the "New Book" button the browser issues an HTTP GET to render an HTML FORM that allows the user to enter the values for a new book, the code for this route is below:

 ```
 get("/new-book") do